 ‘My approach to practice is open and collaborative.
 By its nature, my work extends to multiple realms and lends itself to transdisciplinary collaborations and interactions across media, art forms and publics; creating sustainable cultural and artistic environments, taking inspiration from nature in discussion with latest technology to create present response.’

-Sharka Bosakova has completed qualifications in Pre-School Special Education and Art Therapy followed by a bachelor degree in Fashion Design at the University of Liberec and masters degree in Theatre/Set and Costume Design at the Janacek Academy of Music and Performing Arts in Brno, Czech Republic.
+Sharka Bosakova has completed qualifications in Pre-School Special Education and Art Therapy followed by a bachelor degree in Fashion Design at the University of Liberec and masters degree in Scenography/Set and Costume Design at the Janacek Academy of Music and Performing Arts in Brno, Czech Republic.

 Her Masters thesis, recognised as an outstanding dissertation by Janacek University, was devoted to Seagull by A. P. Chekhov, deconstructing alchemy and symbolism and interweaving with then current issues; threading the link between the past, present and the cyclical nature of human behaviour.

 Inspired by her interest in anthropology and transition rituals and indigenous mythology and stories, she moved to Australia and studied at QUT in Brisbane and graduated with a masters degree in Theatre/Creative Industries in 2004 and a course in Jewellery and Small Objects at Griffith University.

 - Finalist in Brisbane Portrait Prize 2022 / collaboration with photographer Thomas Oliver and model Golda Guido